 The Massachusetts Institutive of Technology realized this issue, and began encoding student’s grades into a blockchain in 2017.
 In the MIT blockchain system:

 Teacher A sends a transaction saying student Alice1 received a B+ in Chemistry 101,

-A unique record identifying Teacher A, Alice1, B+, and Chemistry 101 is recorded into the next block of transactions.
+A unique record identifying data fields such as Teacher A, Alice1, B+, and Chemistry 101 are recorded into the next block of transactions.

 Once recorded in the block, ledgers from all around the world register a copy of the transaction in their ledgers.

 For the system to work, all copies of the ledger must agree on the same history of all previous blocks.
 If a ledger has a different history, then its transactions are rejected as invalid.
 In this world, history cannot be tampered with without breaking the entire system.

 But if all records are public, can't anyone look up sensitive information about anyone else?